AV306/AV306/README.md

 My preferred languages (no particular order):
 - Java
 - C++ ([engine](https://github.com/AV306/engine) dev was fun!)
-- JS / TS (I like `canvas`-based games a lot because of their universality)
+- JS / TS (I like `canvas`-based games a lot, because of their universality)
-- Python (making http requests by hand is actually quite fun!)
+- Python (making http requests by hand is actually quite fun, and ML is cool too ig)
 - GLSL (not really a language, but I love shaders)

 (please ignore the many empty repos, I'll get around to finishing them someday)